Medically reviewed by Drugs.com. Last updated on Aug 6, 2021.

 Certain genetic diseases increase the risk of having an aortic dissection, including:

 - Marfan syndrome.
 This is a condition in which connective tissue, which supports various structures in the body, is weak.
-People with this disorder often have a family history of aneurysms of the aorta and other blood vessels.
+People with this disorder often have a family history of aneurysms of the aorta and other blood vessels or family history of aortic dissections.

 - Pregnancy.
 Infrequently, aortic dissections occur in otherwise healthy women during pregnancy.